FedeIra/Project-Portfolio/api/README.md

+// TODO: VER DE AGREGAR RUTA PARA REFRESCAT TOKEN

-# Portfolio Backend
+# Portfolio

-This a backend application using HTTP REST API.

-The API provides endpoints to:

-- register user,
-- login user,
-- send email,
-- get all comments,
-- post comments,
-- upload new certificates,
-- get all certificates data,
-- get specific certificate data,
-- get certificate url, and
-- get certificate file.
+This a full-stack portfolio application that allows users to register, login, send emails, post comments, view and download courses certificates and, of course, get to know me better.

 ## Table of Contents